 }

-- Install plugins via Marketplace (Configuration > Plugins)
+- Install plugins via the Marketplace (Setup > Plugins) and confirm they land in the persisted volume.

 Next step